How to Use Google Trends to Time Your Bitcoin Buys (The "Retail Gap" Strategy)

 The 4 Google Trends Signals You Need to Know

 The single best buying opportunity in the Bitcoin cycle.
-Price is flat or slowly rising.
+Price is flat or slowly rising after a major correction.
 No media coverage.
 No FOMO.
-Smart money is building positions before retail arrives.
+Retail is either uninterested or actively bearish ("is bitcoin dead" searches spiking).
+Smart money is building positions before retail returns.
 Historically produces the highest returns.
 Action: DCA aggressively.
 Maximum buy signal.

 Price is elevated.
 Rising queries appear.
-"How to buy bitcoin safely" at BREAKOUT.
-Overall score still 30 to 60.
+"How to buy bitcoin safely" starts trending.
+Overall score 30 to 60.
 Media starting to take notice.
 Early retail is entering but the mainstream wave hasn't peaked.
-Best risk-adjusted returns still available here.
+Strong risk-adjusted returns still available here.
 Action: Continue DCA.
 Excellent entry window.

 Signal 3: Peak FOMO Territory (Score 60 to 85)